firehol/blocklist-ipsets/README.md

 Source is downloaded from [this link](https://zeustracker.abuse.ch/blocklist.php?download=badips).

-The last time downloaded was found to be dated: Thu May 28 23:43:21 UTC 2015.
+The last time downloaded was found to be dated: Fri May 29 00:18:18 UTC 2015.

 The ipset `zeus_badips` has **229** entries, **229** unique IPs.